navipartner/docs/content/en/docs/fiscalization/germany/how-to/setup/index.md

     - Click **Create Fiskaly Client** for each record you have set up on the page.
 The system will connect to Fiskaly, and register the POS unit with them as a Fiskaly client.
 After the process is completed, each record registered at Fiskaly on the page will have the **Fiskaly Client Created at** and **Last Known Fiskaly Client State** fields automatically filled in.

     - Set up payment method mappings.
-To do that, click **Payment Method Mapping**, and on the **Payment Method Mapper** page create an entry for each payment method.
+To do that, navigate to the **Payment Method Mapper** page, and create an entry for each payment method.

     - Set up VAT posting setup mappings.
-To do that, click **VAT Posting Setup Mapping**, and on the **VAT Post Group Mapper List** page create an entry for each combination of the VAT product and VAT business posting groups.
+To do that, in the **VAT Posting Setup Mapper List** create an entry for each combination of the VAT product and the VAT business posting groups.

 ## Next steps